 Ha Coffee Bar

 Good coffee shop & cafe.
 Although the outside is not that prepossessing, inside is a haven of wood and the smell of coffee.
 Pastries and snacks too.
 Healthy Acai bowls and smoothies.
-They also offer the innovative Kuleana.work… where locals and visitors can have a space from which to work on a daily, weekly or full time basis.
+They also offer the innovative Kuleana.work… where locals and visitors can have a space from which to work on a daily, weekly or full time basis so if you’re stuck and need to do some office work or need wifi, here is a great place.

 Koloa & Poipu